 What parents need to know

 Parents need to know that Modern Family is an ensemble comedy that offers a poignant and laughably honest portrayal of contemporary family life.
-The three families featured include a same-sex couple and their adopted daughter, and a post-midlifer and his much younger Latina second wife and stepson.
-It contains some stereotyping, as well as some rare sexual moments played for humor (characters in underwear; some suggestive positions) and conversations about safe sex.
+The three families featured include a gay couple and their adopted daughter, and a post-midlifer and his much younger second wife and stepson.
+There's some stereotyping, as well as some rare sexual moments played for humor (characters in underwear; some suggestive positions) and conversations about safe sex.
 Salty language ("damn," "bitch," "hell") is fairly frequent, and teen drinking is referenced but not favorably.
 Mature teens will probably find themselves laughing -- a lot.